Fixing Up Your Lawn by Getting Rid of Mushrooms, Weeds, and Other Problems

 You can also go to your local Home Improvement store and purchase a fungicide to kill the mushrooms as well, you may want to take care of them both by drying and by spraying if you decide there are too many.

 Something to be aware of as well, it that some mushroom spore outbreaks in the lawn are related to rotting tree roots under the ground.
 You’ll be able to tell because they’ll be in a group, under a tree and nowhere else.

-In that case it’s best to call an arborist to see if there is something that he can do for the tree since it may need water drainage or other care to keep it healthy just like your lawn.
+In that case, it’s best to call an arborist to see if there is something that he can do for the tree since it may need water drainage or other care to keep it healthy just like your lawn.

 Getting into taking care of your lawn is a great learning experience and there is plenty of information available online.

 However, if you need to call in an expert, like an arborist, to care for a valuable tree, you should do so.
-Trees take many years to grow, the shade and beauty they provide is priceless, so they’re worth the consultation call.
+Trees take many years to grow, the shade and beauty they provide are priceless, so they’re worth the consultation call.